palaogn/Programming-Interactivity-slides/content/class-1-intro.md

 #### So that you can be the pioneers of the future of interactivity

-Lets learn how to program it and what material do we have to work with
+Let's learn how to program it and what material do we have to work with

 Note: By material in this concept I mean HTML, CSS, browsers, key inputs, keyboard, mouse, controls
 </br></br>